wbv/huffman/README.md

 Where `Flag` is a single byte indicating whether or not the zero-byte appears in the histogram, `b#` is a single byte containing a character, and `freq#` is the frequency associated with `b#` (4 bytes, or an `int` / `uint32_t`).
-The pattern repeats until a 0-byte is found, indicating the end of the histogram.
+The pattern repeats until a 0-byte is found in the expected `b#` location, indicating the end of the histogram.
 If the `Flag` is set (i.e. non-zero) then the first 0-byte encountered will actually be treated as a histogram entry for the 0-byte, and will continue reading until the actual terminating 0-byte is encountered.

 The byte-frequency pairs will be stored in order of frequency (TODO: ascending or descending!?).